 How do I inform my landlord I am intending to move out?

-This is where a notice to vacate comes in.
+This is where a notice to vacate or lease termination letter comes in.
 When it comes to rental property, you want to make sure you do everything by the books.
 Don’t just tell your landlord you’re planning on moving out and call it good.

 How should I provide my notice to my landlord?